Delaire/Imgur-.NET-SDK/README.md

 #Setting up

-you first neex to get your api key and secret for this work and to initialise it:
+you first need to get your api key and secret for this work and to initialise it:

     ApiRoot.Instance.Init("XXXXXXXX", "XXXXXX");